Genivia/RE-flex/README.md

 Several examples are included to get you started.
 See the [manual][manual-url] for more details.

-For the second option, simply use the RE/flex matcher API classes to start pattern search, matching, splitting and scanning on strings, wide strings, files, and streams.
+For the second use case, use the RE/flex matcher API classes to start pattern search, matching, splitting and scanning on strings, wide strings, files, and streams.

 You can select matchers that are based on different regex engines:

 - RE/flex regex: `#include <reflex/matcher.h>` and use `reflex::Matcher`;
+- RE/flex fuzzy regex for approximate matching:
+  `#include <reflex/fuzzymatcher.h>` and use `reflex::FuzzyMatcher`
 - PCRE2: `#include <reflex/pcre2matcher.h>` and use `reflex::PCRE2Matcher` or
   `reflex::PCRE2UTFMatcher`.
 - Boost.Regex: `#include <reflex/boostmatcher.h>` and use